GoogleCloudPlatform/python-runtime/runtime/README.md

 # google/python-runtime

-[`google/python-runtime`](https://index.docker.io/u/google/python-runtime) is a [docker](https://docker.io) base image for easily running [Python](http://python.org) application.
+[`google/python-runtime`](https://index.docker.io/u/google/python-runtime) is a [docker](https://docker.io) base image that makes it easy to dockerize standard [Python](http://python.org) application.

-It can automatically bundle a python application with its dependencies and set the default entrypoint with no additional Dockerfile instructions.
+It can automatically bundle a Python application and its dependencies with a single line Dockerfile.

 It is based on [`google/python`](https://index.docker.io/u/google/python) base image.